Hashir789/db/README.md

 - For scale-based deeds: `measure_value` must be NOT NULL, `count_value` must be NULL
 - For count-based deeds: `count_value` must be NOT NULL, `measure_value` must be NULL
 - One entry per user per deed per date (unique constraint on `user_id, deed_id, entry_date`)
+- **Entry Rule**: If deed has sub-deeds, entries can ONLY be created for sub-deeds (via sub_entry_values), NOT for the parent deed.
+If deed has no sub-deeds, entries can be created directly for the deed.

 #### **sub_entry_values**
 ```sql